-To configure a new IP address the unit needs to be first set to configuration mode then enter the interface vlan number, then a chosen ip address.
+To configure a new IP address the unit needs to be first set to configuration mode then enter the interface VLAN number, then a chosen IP address.
 An 'exit' from configuration mode is also required when changes are made.
 Note that the chosen input arguments (IP address/Subnet mask) are not in bold shown in the example below.

-configure terminal (config)# interface vlan 1 (config-if-vlan)# ip address dhcp fallback 192.168.0.99 255.255.0.0 (config-if-vlan)# exit show ip interface brief
+Switch# configure terminal Switch(config)# interface vlan 1 Switch(config-if-vlan)# ip address 192.168.0.99 255.255.0.0 Switch(config-if-vlan)# end show ip interface brief